 Ayurveda comes from the ancient Indian science of life practices.
 It relates all things to an elemental system of earth, air, fire, air, ether, and water.
 In order to heal and return ourselves to our true and most healthy self we examine the body, mind, and spirit through the diet, routine, and lifestyle we choose for our paths.
 Ayurveda realizes that each person cannot be cured in the same way and that by understanding the root cause of imbalance in each individual we can find what we each need for ultimate health, happiness, and realization.

-I am currently available for new client dosha analysis, complex imbalance consultations, personalized balance and cleanse plans, Ayurvedic bodywork, and to lecture and teach classes on Ayurveda, food, meditation, movement and various other vedic topics.
-I am sometimes assisted by Leslie Setzer, a Certified Ayurvedic Health Councilor, Yoga Instructor, and Ayurvedic Bodyworker.
+I am currently available for new client dosha analysis, complex imbalance consultations, personalized balance and cleanse plans and to lecture and teach classes on Ayurveda, food, meditation, movement and various other vedic topics.
+Ayurvedic bodywork is currently on hold but I will teach you practices that you can self administer.

 120 min Assessment, 60 min Report of Findings, & 60 min Follow Up Visit